Oncology & Infusion Therapy

 Patients in need of infusion therapy often have a condition that is so severe it can’t be treated with oral medications.
 To ease the burden of travel, the Wilmot Cancer Institute Infusion Center, Part of Jones Memorial Hospital was established.

-For patients and their caregivers, having the services and resources of the Wilmot Cancer Institute closer to home will ease the financial and physical burden of travel for these medically vulnerable patients.
 If you are presently traveling out of the area for infusion or chemotherapy, please talk to your healthcare provider about how you can get your care closer to home at Jones Memorial Hospital.
 If you have questions, please call the WCI Infusion Center, Part of Jones Memorial Hospital at (585) 596-2059.